neutrons/SNAPWrap/blueDocs/SNAPStateManager/pullStateDict.md

 # `pullStateDict`

 Sometimes it's useful to be able to pull a state definition directly from the specified calibration folder, rather than from a run number (and corresponding data file).
-This function does this, the required input parameter is a string of the stateID
+This function does this, the required input parameter is a string of the stateID.
+If needed, the stateID can be easily generated from a run number using `stateDef`

 Example:
 ```